dansmyers/IntroToCS/Activities/1-Calculations.md

 ## Overview

 This short activity will give you a few practice problems that you can use to try out calculations and printing in Python.
 Use the basic arithmetic operators, numbers, and `print` to answer each of the following questions.

+For each problem below, write a comment and a `print` statement that outputs the result of the required calculation.
+You can put all your answers in one file, one right after the other.

 ## McChocolate Potatoes